ChallengeSY/nebunoid/manual.md

 ### Powerup Capsules
 Nebunoid has 27 capsules of varying power, and rarity.
 The power-up capsules are colored green, blue, purple, or gold (depending on its rarity), and may be collected to acquire special abilities.
 The power-down capsules are all colored red, and will generally make the gameplay more challenging when collected.
 Neutral capsules are colored grey, and can cause some interesting effects when collected.
 In any case, powerup capsules which have a more potent effect tend to spawn less frequently than weaker capsules.

+Some capsules have a timed duration.
+Power-up capsules (but not power-down capsules) have a stacking effect whenever multiples are collected in a short duration of time.
 These capsules also provide a little bit of recovery when in a boss battle.

 #### Gem capsules
 In addition, there is a collection of 7 gem-themed capsules available outside of Effortless difficulty.
 These capsules are used to form 5-gem poker-style hands.
 If a decent hand is formed this way, extra points will be awarded once the hand is complete.
 Unused gems at the end of the campaign also award points based on the same mechanics.